 Your lungs full, you relinquish your kiss of the straw and pull back.
 You open your mouth and out comes something huge, a white plume which goes on and on, growing before it disappears, consuming itself in the air.
 Like the endless silk scarf a magician pulls from his sleeve, the smoke pours from your mouth.
 You look at it in amazement – how did all that come out of me?
 An apparition, a phantasm; seeded cloud.

 Kneeling with her tiny flame, nucleated clouds passing over her sleek head, she smiles up at you, as you breathe out a big, hungry ghost through a tiny mouth.

-Tom had to take it home to his girlfriend around midnight, and Am had got a bit freaked out by the way I was with Wan, and disappeared around two or three in the morning.
+Joe had to take it home to his girlfriend around midnight, and Am had got a bit jealous of the way I was with Wan, and disappeared around two or three in the morning.
 Around six Wan and I left the hotel to find some breakfast, locking the bong and other bits and pieces in the room’s safe.
 When we returned, we found we couldn’t open the damned thing.
 Oh well, that’s the last time we come to this hotel, we laughed.

 We made a date for that night and I went home, thinking to get a couple of hours’ sleep.
 It doesn’t come easy.
 I lie around, reliving implausible scenes.

 Rain comes in the afternoon, with clattering and shushing.
 It curtains the house, cutting it off from city sounds.
 I doze for a while.